junxit/us-congress-bills-111/metadata.md

 - 2010-11-17 — Introduced in Senate
 - 2010-11-17 — Referred to the Committee on Agriculture, Nutrition, and Forestry. (text of measure as introduced: CR S7978)
+- 2010-11-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8250-8251)
+- 2010-11-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8250-8251)
+- 2010-11-29 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent. (consideration: CR S8250-8251)
+- 2010-11-29 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent.(consideration: CR S8250-8251)